THE BUSINESS OF HOSPITALITY & TOURISM

 The best part of my experience at VT was the genuine care and dedication the faculty has for the students.
 If you show you are driven and want to excel, they will look out for you.
 I got hired at Mumford Company not only because of choosing a finance based curriculum, but also because I took advantage of department supported networking opportunities such as attending the Hunter Hotel Investment Conference in Atlanta.

 Eric Terry is a seasoned leader in hospitality and tourism who has spent more than thirty years marketing restaurants, hotels, casinos and entertainment.
 He currently serves as the President of the Virginia Restaurant, Lodging, and Travel Association (VRLTA).
 In this role he serves at the chief advocate for the hospitality and tourism industry in the Commonwealth.
 Eric leads the charge to protect existing hospitality and tourism-friendly laws and lobby for new legislation when needed by working with the most influential and powerful people in both the industry and politics.

 As one of the early graduates for the HTM department I have seen the evolution of the program into one of the most respected hospitality programs in the nation.

 Mallory Tuttle is Program Manager for the Strome Entrepreneurial Center at Old Dominion University.
 She is a May 2014 HTM Master’s degree recipient.
 Prior to joining ODU she was the Business Development Manager for Franklin Southampton Economic Development, Inc. working to market the Franklin Business Center and to develop business opportunities in the Franklin Southampton area.
-Mallory credits her business-oriented HTM degree for giving her to tools to help young entrepreneurs create their dream businesses!
+Mallory credits her business-oriented HTM degree for giving her the tools to help young entrepreneurs create their dream businesses!